All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How much weight can I lose on GLP-1 medication?

 Clinical trials show average weight loss of 15 to 22% of body weight depending on the specific medication.
 For a 250-pound person, that translates to roughly 37 to 55 pounds.
 Individual results vary based on dosing, diet, exercise, and adherence.
 Some patients lose more, some less.
-The medication does not guarantee a specific number.
+The medication doesn't guarantee a specific number.

 Are GLP-1 medications safe for long-term use?

 Current evidence supports the safety of long-term GLP-1 use.
 Semaglutide has been studied for over two years in clinical trials, and tirzepatide data is growing.
-As with any medication, ongoing monitoring by a licensed provider is essential .
+As with any medication, ongoing monitoring by a licensed provider is important .

 Do GLP-1 medications work without diet and exercise?

 Patients on GLP-1 medications who did not make lifestyle changes still lost weight in clinical trials (the medication itself reduces calorie intake by suppressing appetite).
-However, patients who combined medication with diet and exercise consistently achieved better results and maintained them longer.
+But patients who combined medication with diet and exercise consistently achieved better results and maintained them longer.
 We strongly recommend both.

 Will I regain weight after stopping GLP-1 medication?